renesas/renesas-nvidia-tao-integration/Error_handling/readme.md

 ```
 docker images
 ```
-If, the following two respositories are not visible `nvcr.io/nvidia/tao/tao-toolit v5.5.0-data-services` and `nvcr.io/nvidia/tao/tao-toolkit v5.0.0`, then please re-run `./setup_tao_env.sh` and insure in installation options, `Pre_image` has been selected.
+If, the following image not visible `nvcr.io/nvidia/tao/tao-toolit v5.5.0-data-services`, then please re-run `./setup_tao_env.sh` and insure in installation options, `Pre_image` has been selected.

 ### (VII) At deployment stage, image not displayed